nodedocs/Creating-Your-Streams/article.md

 ### .writable

 First of all, a Writable Stream object must have a property named "writable" set to the boolean value "true".
-This makes this object viable for piping data in using the `Stream.prototype.pipe` method.
+This makes this object viable for piping data to when using the `Stream.prototype.pipe` method.

 ### .write(buffer, [encoding])

 Your Writable Stream should obviously implement the `write` method.
 The first argument may be a string or a buffer.
 If it's a string, the second argument may contain the encoding.
 If it doesn't you should assume the default "utf8" encoding.

-If you managed to flush this new buffer out to the next stage (being the kernel or another Node stream), you should return "true".
-If not, return "false" to enable the propper flow control mechanisms when piping.
+If you managed to flush this new buffer out of the Node process, you should return `true`.
+If not, return `false` to enable the propper flow control mechanisms when piping.

-If you returned false, you should emit the "drain" once the buffer is flushed out.
+If you returned `false`, you should emit the "drain" once the buffer is flushed out.
 If you don't, `Stream.prototype.pipe` will assume you are still buffering and will wait indefinitely.

 ### .end([buffer, [encoding]])

 Your stream should be able to end.
 While ending, a final buffer or string may be passed in to be written, in which case the two arguments should have the same semantics as in the `write` method.

 This method should be interpreted as a command to end in the near future and may not happen immediately.
-For instance, some data may still be buffered and may have to be flushed out before actually ending it.
+For instance, some data may still be buffered and may have to be flushed out before actually closing the underlying resources (if any).

 Typically this command is implemented as just a change in object state since the actual cleaning-up can be done in the `.destroy()` method.